 Experienced In-country staff and volunteer management team

-Before each expedition we also provide preparation training in the UK for all Raleigh participants.
+Before each programme we provide basic preparation training in the UK for all Raleigh participants.
 Details of dates and venues will be sent to the individual once they have signed up for their specific programme.
 This training is then reiterated and built upon in country for all volunteer programme leaders and volunteers.
 Amongst a long list of subjects this includes; health and safety, risk management, casualty evacuation planning, first aid, use of safety equipment, communications equipment and safe use of tools.